Consistent dynamical and stellar masses with potential light IMF in massive quiescent galaxies at $3 < z < 4$ using velocity dispersions measurements with MOSFIRE: Analysis

 To test potential systematic errors of our measurements, we ran \texttt{pPXF} for multiple scenarios.
 We exclude the H$\beta$ line and find consistent results which suggests that emission line-infilling is not significant for these galaxies.
 To explore dependence on stellar library, we use the MILES stellar library \citep{Sanchez-Blazquez2006, Falcon-Barroso2011} finding the results agree within the uncertainties.

 To investigate stability and consistency, we take the best-fit spectrum for each galaxy and smooth it to simulate different velocity dispersions, perturbing the flux by observational errors as per the Monte Carlo simulation above.
 We are able to recover velocity dispersions for the range $150-500$ km.s$^{-1}$ within the pPXF uncertainties which shows that we should be able to recover dispersions and uncertainties from data of this quality.
+The median residuals for the recovered velocity dispersions are small ($\lesssim$17 km.s$^{-1}$) compared to the typical errors from our MCMC analysis and therefore do not indicate significant systematic error.

+Finally, we note that for 3D-EGS-31322, the spectroscopic redshift probability within $\Delta z \pm 0.01$ is p=84$\%$ from \citet{Schreiber2018}, due to a small secondary peak in the redshift probability distribution at $z=3.51$, and is therefore considered less certain compared to the rest of the sample (p=100$\%$).
+We fail to recover a velocity dispersion at the secondary redshift and are therefore are more confident in the quoted redshift due to the robustness of the recovered velocity dispersion, which is a higher order effect (line width compared to line centre).
+Additionally we note that its inclusion in the analysis that follows in Section \ref{sec:discussion} does not change the qualitative result presented in the discussion therein.